ClusterHQ/flocker/docs/labs/installer.rst

 Configure Certificates
 ======================

-From the directory where your ``cluster.yml`` file is now, run the following command:
+From the directory where your ``cluster.yml`` file is, run the following command:

 .. prompt:: bash $